Measurement of differential cross sections for Z boson pair production in association with jets at $\sqrt{s} =$ 8 and 13 TeV: Systematic uncertainties

 \section{Systematic uncertainties}

 The systematic uncertainties are estimated by varying the quantities that may affect the cross section and by propagating the changes to the analysis procedure.
 The systematic uncertainties from sources that may affect the differential cross section shapes have been estimated through the unfolding procedure by recomputing the response matrix, after varying each source of systematic uncertainty independently and in both directions, up and down.
-The systematic uncertainties are summarized in Table~\ref{tab:syst}; uncertainties that are a function of the jet multiplicity are listed as a range.
+The systematic uncertainties in the differential cross section as a function of the jet multiplicity are summarized in Table~\ref{tab:syst}.
+Those that depend on the number of jets in the event are listed as a range.

-The systematic uncertainty in the trigger efficiency is evaluated by taking the difference between the value obtained from the data and that from the simulated events, and it amounts to 1.5 (2.0)\% of the differential cross sections measured with the 8 (13)\TeV data.
+The systematic uncertainty in the trigger efficiency is evaluated by taking the difference between the value obtained from the data and that from the simulated events, and it leads to a 1.5 (2.0)\% uncertainty in the differential cross sections measured with the 8 (13)\TeV data.
 The uncertainties arising from lepton reconstruction and selection (identification, isolation, and impact parameter determination) depend on the jet multiplicity, are sensitive to statistical fluctuations, and range between 0.9 and 4.4\%, in the 8\TeV analysis (3.7 and 4.5\%, in the 13\TeV analysis).
-The JES uncertainty is the largest contribution affecting the differential cross section measurements.
-It increases with the jet multiplicity and reaches 9.2 (17.6)\% when the number of jets exceeds two in the 8 (13)\TeV analysis.
+The largest contribution to the systematic uncertainty in the differential cross section measurements comes from the JES determination, which increases with the jet multiplicity and reaches 9.2 (17.5)\% when the number of jets exceeds two in the 8 (13)\TeV analysis.
 Likewise, the uncertainty due to the jet energy resolution (JER) increases from 0.2 to 1.7\% (2.1 to 8.4\%) for the 8~(13)\TeV samples.
 The larger JES and JER uncertainties for the 13 TeV sample reflect the increase in the number of soft jets (with \pt close to the 30\GeV threshold) as a function of the center-of-mass energy.